tom00/shopware-kubernetes-dev/README.md

 }
 ```
 ## Open tunnel for storefront and media ingresses
-It allows accessing Shopware from your host machine.
+It allows accessing Shopware from your host machine
+(not needed on a Linux host).
 ```shell
 minikube tunnel
 ```